jfoster063001/Sprint-review/README.md

 and merely putting a minor fix.
 This would be the difference between a good app and a great app.

 What does it mean to be a good team member in software development?
+  To be a good team member is to work along side other developers and make sure you are helping eachother out.
+It is always a good idea to make your fellow coworker gets help when needed.
+It is also imporant to communicate to everyone to make sure they know if you need help or if you need something new to work on.
+It is up to each team member to make sure they are getting their work done and helping out the rest of the team and if you get everyone to be on at least that level you will have a good team.